Francesco Landi (general)

-Francesco Landi was a Two Sicilian Brigadier General who was notable for being the main commander at the Battle of Calatafimi against Garibaldi's Red Shirts.
+Francesco Landi was a Brigadier General from the Kingdom of the Two Sicilies.
+He was the main commander at the Battle of Calatafimi against Garibaldi's Redshirts during the Expedition of the Thousand.

 Biography

-Francesco was the son of Antonio Landi who was an officer of the army of the Kingdom of the Two Sicilies and Raimonda Buonocore, daughter of an officer of the Army of the Kingdom of the Two Sicilies, he had 6 brothers, of whom four (Donato, Luigi, Giovanni and Nicola) will follow a military career, while Giuseppe would practice a legal career and Gennaro would take his vows.
+Francesco was the son of Antonio Landi who was an officer of the army of the Kingdom of the Two Sicilies and Raimonda Buonocore, daughter of an officer of the Army of the Two Sicilies, he had 6 brothers, of whom four (Donato, Luigi, Giovanni and Nicola) would follow a military career, while Giuseppe would practice a legal career and Gennaro would take his vows.

-Francesco Landi was admitted at 14 as a pupil of the Nunziatella Military School at the beginning of the French decade.
+Francesco Landi was admitted at 14 as a pupil of the Nunziatella Military School at the beginning of the French rule of Naples.
 Landi and his pupils were first assigned to a regiment as volunteers, to then become graduates of the troops, non-commissioned officers and finally second-lieutenants.
 Landi was first assigned as a volunteer to the 3rd line infantry regiment and then became a second lieutenant in November 1809.

-Joachim Murat had been sitting on the throne of Naples since 1 August 1808 and organized an expeditionary force made up of 20,000 French and 8,000 Neapolitans to attempt an invasion in Sicily against Ferdinand I of Sicily and quell the brigandage in Calabria, fomented in turn by loyalists to the crown of Ferdinand I. Their base of operations was in Calabria, and Francesco Landi participated in the expedition with the 3rd line regiment until 1813 when as a lieutenant he was assigned to the 8th line regiment.
+Joachim Murat had been sitting on the throne of Naples since 1 August 1808 and organized an expeditionary force made up of 20,000 French and 8,000 Neapolitans to attempt an invasion of Sicily against Ferdinand III of Sicily and quell the brigandage in Calabria, fomented in turn by loyalists of Ferdinand III.
+Francesco Landi participated in the expedition with the 3rd line regiment until 1813 when as a lieutenant he was assigned to the 8th line regiment.

 He participated in the Siege of Ancona in 1814 and in Joachim Murat's campaign against the Austrians until the defeat at Tolentino on May 2, 1815, after having received promotion to captain and the knight's cross of the Royal Order of the Two-Sicilies.